 Click here to see how you can get your kids to eat healthy food easier than you think!

 If you’re trying to plan your menu for childcare, click here to see how I break it down into easier steps.
 It’s one of the most complicated things we have to do as far as paperwork goes in childcare.

-- Make your OWN chicken nuggets.
-It’s not super hard to cut up some chicken breast and toss it flour seasoned with salt and pepper.
+Make your OWN chicken nuggets.
+It’s not super hard to cut up some chicken breast and toss in flour seasoned with salt and pepper.
 Spread a little olive oil on a cookie sheet and toss your chicken on it.
 Bake until done.
-These are so good and not full of all the additives you will find in the store bought ones.
+These are so good and not full of all the additives you will find in the store-bought ones.
 Knowing what’s in your kid’s food is such peace of mind.